CHARTS: See How Much Of GOP Tax Cuts Will Go To The Middle Class

 Put another way, in 2018, households earning $1 million or more — or, 0.4 percent of all tax filers — would be getting 16.5 percent of the total benefit from the bill.

-In 2027, households earning $1 million or more — 0.6 percent of all filers — would be getting 81.8 percent of the total benefit, even though their average tax break would shrink by about $26,000 over that 10-year period.
+In 2027, households earning $1 million or more — estimated to be 0.6 percent of all filers — would be getting 81.8 percent of the total benefit, even though their average tax break would be about $46,000 smaller in 2027 than in 2018.

 The Republican tax overhaul plan has proven unpopular with voters.
-Just 26 percent of Americans approve of the plan, according to according to a poll released Monday by Monmouth University, compared to 47 percent who disapprove of it.
-(The poll was conducted before the joint conference committee released their final version.)
+Just 26 percent of Americans approve of the plan, according to according to a poll released Monday by Monmouth University, compared with 47 percent who disapprove of it.
+(The poll was conducted before the joint conference committee released its final version.)

 In addition, the poll showed that a plurality of Americans — 50 percent — believe the tax plan would raise their taxes.

-The Tax Policy Center analysis shows that, for most of the next decade, most of those people would be wrong.
+The Tax Policy Center analysis shows that for most of the next decade, most of those people would be wrong.
 As stated above, in 2018, only 5 percent of taxpayers would have tax hikes, and by 2025, only 9 percent would.

 But in 2027, those people would be pretty close to the truth (at least, by the center's estimates).
 In 2027, 53 percent of tax filers would have a tax hike.

-Note: A previous version of this story incorrectly said the average tax break for households earning $1 million or more would be about $26,000 smaller in 2027 than in 2018.
-It will be about $46,000 smaller.